Adroiti/docs-for-code-review-tools/RuboCop/Style-NonNilCheck.md

-Pattern: Non nil check
+Pattern: Redundant nil check

 Issue: -

 ## Description

 This cop checks for non-nil checks, which are usually redundant.
 Non-nil checks are allowed if they are the final nodes of predicate.

- # good
- def signed_in?
-   !current_user.nil?
- end

 ### Example